ugbodagadave/Travel-Agent/how-it-works.md

 2.  **Payment Method Selection (`app/core_logic.py`):**
     *   The system transitions the user's state to `AWAITING_PAYMENT_SELECTION`.
     *   It sends the message: "You've selected a great flight.
 How would you like to pay?
-(Reply with 'Card', 'USDC', or 'Pay on-chain (Circle Layer)')"
+(Reply with 'Card', 'USDC', or 'On-chain')"

 ---
 ##### Path A: Paying with a Card (Stripe)